Updated June 2, 2026

 Executive content has requirements that pure AI tools and traditional agencies both handle poorly.
 Pure AI tools lack the personalization and editorial standards that make executive content credible.
 Traditional agencies lack the speed, consistency, and scalability that a sustained publishing program requires.
 AIaaS combines managed expertise with AI efficiency, operating at the intersection of both.

 The managed service framing also means accountability sits with the provider, not the executive.
-If a draft is off-voice, the Context Engineer catches it before delivery.
-If a publication format changes, the system adapts.
-If the executive's thinking evolves on a topic, the model updates.
-These are infrastructure problems — and infrastructure problems belong to the infrastructure provider, not to the person the infrastructure serves.
+If a draft is off-voice, an editor can catch it before delivery.
+If a publication format changes, the service adapts.
+If the executive's thinking evolves on a topic, the voice model updates.
+These are operational problems — and they belong to the service provider, not to the person the service serves.